nasa/icarous/apps/SBN/doc/cfs_sbn.md

 is "connected" so that the local subscriptions can be sent (in bulk) to that peer; otherwise SBN does not need to know the state of the network the module is communicating with.

-SBN modules are built as separate cFS "applications" but are not loaded via the Executive Service (ES) interface, instead the module's shared library is loaded by the SBN application (as defined by a start-time configuration file.)

 Currently SBN provides the following modules:
 - UDP - Utilizing the UDP/IP connectionless protocol, the UDP module uses